 The monastery was built in the 17th century.
 It was active for many years, but today it serves mainly as a chapel.
 The whitewashed walls of the monastery stand out against the deep blue of the sea.

 The best time to visit is early in the morning or late in the afternoon.
-The light is perfect for photos, and the area feels quieter.
+The lighting is perfect for photos, and the area feels quieter.
 The views are spectacular, especially at sunset.
-You can also watch planes landing and taking off from the nearby airport.
-Many visitors find this fascinating.
+Visitors can also watch planes landing and taking off from the nearby airport.

 Next to Vlacherna is Pontikonisi, or Mouse Island.
 Small boats leave regularly from the monastery to take visitors there.
-The ride is short and gives you another beautiful view of the area.
+The ride is short and gives visitors a different but beautiful view of the area.

 Entry to Vlacherna Monastery Corfu is free.
 It’s open most days, but hours can vary.
 The chapel inside is small but peaceful.
-Many people light a candle or stop for a quiet moment of reflection.
 Modest clothing is a good idea when entering the chapel.